From 'Star Wars' to horror scares, six Comic-Con highlights

-LOS ANGELES Superhero movies made the biggest splash at San Diego's Comic-Con this year, but the convention's 130,000 comic book and pop culture fans were also treated to a smorgasbord of experiences, surprises and scares.
+LOS ANGELES, July 12 Superhero movies made the biggest splash at San Diego's Comic-Con this year, but the convention's 130,000 comic book and pop culture fans were also treated to a smorgasbord of experiences, surprises and scares.

 As the 35th Comic-Con wrapped up its four-day event on Sunday, here are six highlights from the annual event.